ghc/ghc/docs/users_guide/sooner.rst

 Use unboxed arrays (``UArray``)
-    GHC supports arrays of unboxed elements, for several basic arithmetic element types including ``Int`` and ``Char``: see the ``Data.Array.Unboxed`` library for details.
-These arrays are likely to be much faster than using standard Haskell 98 arrays from the ``Data.Array`` library.
+    GHC supports arrays of unboxed elements, for several basic arithmetic element types including ``Int`` and ``Char``: see the :array-ref:`Data.Array.Unboxed.` library for details.
+These arrays are likely to be much faster than using standard Haskell 98 arrays from the :array-ref:`Data.Array.` library.

 Use a bigger heap!
     If your program's GC stats (:rts-flag:`-S [⟨file⟩]` RTS option) indicate